aleksvagapitov/deployment-pipeline/infra/swarm/README.md

 vagrant ssh m1 # ssh into m1
 # From m1:
-ping localost # test connectivity to custom registry, if wrong, update [provision/node.sh] to fix `/etc/hosts` entry for `my-registry` curl http://localost:55000/v2/_catalog # ensure registry is operational exit # go back to Host
+ping my-registry # test connectivity to custom registry, if wrong, update [provision/node.sh] to fix `/etc/hosts` entry for `my-registry` curl http://my-registry:55000/v2/_catalog # ensure registry is operational exit # go back to Host

 # If m1 (master) works then workers should too, only difference might be the ip address in the [Vagrantfile]